learn-co-students/playlister-sinatra-v-000/TUTORIAL.md

   end
 end
 ```

 Lets migrate our test database now by running `rake db:migrate SINATRA_ENV=test`.

 Our test is still not passing, but now it is telling us `uninitialized constant Song`.
-Let's setup our `song.rb` in our `app/model` folder and after that lets also create our songs table.
+Let's setup our `song.rb` in our `app/model` folder and after that let us also create our songs table with the `name` attribute.

 ```ruby
 class Song < ActiveRecord::Base